 Are you worried that you, your child or someone you know may have diabetes?
-Having some of the signs and symptoms of diabetes doesn’t mean you definitely have the condition, but you should always contact your GP, just to make sure.
+Having some diabetes symptoms doesn’t mean you definitely have the condition, but you should always contact your GP, just to make sure.

 - Toilet - going for a wee a lot, especially at night.